RaphTronic/BreadBoard_Holders/README.md

 Holders for solderless breadboards to tidy up one's development bench !

-Snap together via dovetails and locating bumps.
+They hold together via dovetails and snapping bumps.

 Details and instructions in this blog post: https://raphtronic.blogspot.com/2024/11/diy-modular-breadboard-holders.html